meashiri/ctf-writeups/gh-pages/content/posts/202310-sunshinectf/index.md

 ... <snip> ...
 ```
 And there is the flag.
 This was a pretty interesting challenge.
 The last bit of figuring out that the binary data is a gzip stream seemed a bit guessy.
-Otherwise, pretty interesting challenge that emphasizes creative thinking.
+Otherwise, pretty interesting challenge that emphasizes creative thinking and practical scripting.

 ### Crypto
 #### Beep Boop Cryptography